HakkaTjakka/MinecraftWorldEditor/README.txt

 https://github.com/HakkaTjakka/MinecraftWorldEditor

-This program is als used by:
+This program is also used by:

 https://github.com/HakkaTjakka/Minecraft-Voxelizer